 Machines have power, but they don’t care.
 Waiting for self-generative AI like they were waiting for Godot, machines calculate.

+They work without questioning.
 As many human beings before them.

 Which is precisely Weber’s definition of the spirit of capitalism.